 The Training Director meets with interns on a weekly basis throughout the year.
 This is a time to clarify questions, address problems, and discuss any ongoing concerns.
 It provides an important opportunity to keep lines of communication open between interns and the Training Director.

 The Center has a number of committees that meet to discuss issues and recommend policy, including, but not limited to: the Training Committee, Counselor Ed Intern Selection Committee, Clinical Services Committee, Crisis Response Team, Wellness Committee, Digital Outreach Committee, ASPIRE.
 Interns can choose to be on at least one committee per semester.
 Interns can rotate to a different committee each semester.Back to Top

 Each year the CWC training committee conducts a local search within the Counselor Education Program at UF.
 The internship selection process involves two steps.
 The first step is a review of application materials including, cover letter, essays, letters of recommendation, and vita.
 Following the review of applications, our training committee selects a list of finalists who are assessed as having experiences and goals that are identified as being a "good fit" with the training expectations at our site.
-An in person interview is conducted with the finalist pool with at least two members of the training committee.
+An in person interview is conducted with the finalist pool with at least two members of the training committee and a second interview is conducted with the training director.
 Interviews usually last approximately 30 minutes.
 The Training Committee and the training director make a final selection and contact the successful candidate.

 Applicants should email the following:

 - Cover letter of interest.
-Please indicate in your cover letter the number of direct clinical hours (and plan to receive before starting internship) and the number of supervision hours you have received.
+Please indicate in your cover letter the number of direct face to face clinical hours (and those you plan to receive before starting internship) and the number of supervision hours you have received.

 - Current vita

-- Letters of reference from three persons who have observed the candidate's academic and clinical performance.
+- Letters of reference from three persons who have observed your academic and clinical performance.
 Letter writers should send letters directly to firstname.lastname@example.org.